home > for visitors > historic wilkesboro tour

 Wilkesboro is the county seat of Wilkes County and located in Northwest North Carolina.
 For two centuries it has been the center of life for people living between the Brushy Mountains on the southeast and the Blue Ridge Mountains to the west.
 Today while retaining some of its 18th and 19th-century flavor, the town has also enjoyed the development on it fringes with rapidly growing restaurant and shopping facilities, a community college and two civic centers bring the town up-to-date.
-For those of us that are sentimental to our grassroots, a self-guided tour can be done in our historic downtown of Wilkesboro.
+For those of us that are sentimental to our grassroots, this self-guided tour is located in the heart of historic downtown of Wilkesboro.

-The tour includes fifteen stops.
-The thirteen buildings that reveal the character of the Town of Wilkesboro as it developed.
-All are examples of the distinctive styling and culture of their time and each is included in the National Register of Historic Places.
+The architecture tour includes thirteen stopsthat showcase the character of the town of Wilkesboro and its historic downtown area as it has developed.
+All buildings that included are wonderful examples of the distinctive styling and culture of their times and each is included in the National Register of Historic Places.
 Each represents an aspect of community life that is historically noteworthy.
 The buildings are within walking distance of each other.
-Two other sites with significant history are also along the tour and the map and site explanations below will explain the significance of these sites.

 The Old Wilkes County Courthouse - A great landmark in Wilkes County.
 This courthouse was built in 1902 and is an example of official classical revival structures built at the turn of the century.
 A new courthouse was built in to utilize the ever growing needs of Wilkes County citizens.
 The Old Courthouse has been restored and houses the "Heritage Museum" for Wilkes County History.